freeskylier/lier/Get-Involved.md

 As with any open source project, Lantern will only be truly successfully if _you_ help out.
 Right now we're in a 'beta' state, with tons to do before we spread it to the world.
 And most of the tasks we need help on require no programming knowledge.
-Developers are of course more than welcome, but this page is for everyone else to find a way to help make Lantern great.
+Developers are, of course, more than welcome, but this page is for everyone else to find a way to help make Lantern great.

 ### <a name="use-lantern"></a>Use and Spread Lantern

+You can request an invite from [getlantern.org](https://www.getlantern.org) using your Gmail address.
 If you have an uncensored internet connection, you can make a difference simply by keeping Lantern running.
 Every additional user sharing her connection makes the Lantern network work that much better, and that much harder to block for censors.